-In the realm of pre-packaged services, Function-as-a-Service is also sometimes known as Framework-as-a-Service or FaaS, falls in between Software-as-a-Service and Platform-as-a-Service.
+In the realm of pre-packaged services, function as a service, sometimes known as FaaS or framework as, falls in between software as a service and platform as a service.

 Consumers purchase FaaS from third-party vendors who handle server management.
 They are then charged for actual runtimes instead of pre-allocated units.
 Companies who use FaaS benefit from improved efficiency as fewer resources are spent on rapid development of applications.

-Similar to FaaS, Backend-as-a-Service (or BaaS) is another serverless technology.
+Similar to FaaS, backend as a service (BaaS) is another serverless technology.
 Some will contend that BaaS takes it a step further as a NoOps offering.
 NoOps essentially refers to infrastructure that has been automated to the point that in-house developers have no hand in its operation.

-Either way, here is an easy way to look at BaaS: imagine your enterprise organization is developing a mobile app to connect employees to important information on the go.
-You might develop the basic application framework in-house, and outsource the functionality.
-This includes backend processes like access cloud storage, syncing.and social collaboration.
+Here’s an easy way to look at BaaS: Imagine your enterprise organization is developing a mobile app to connect employees to important information on the go.
+You might develop the basic application framework in-house and then outsource the functionality.
+This includes backend processes like:

 A company’s ability to offer backend services that link a mobile application to the cloud is referred to as BaaS.

 Database serverless frameworks access and automate your database functions.
 These are functions that write and read from a database and can also provide a response.